Suggested links

 Gaps in work history can be a concern for employers, but you can address this obstacle by highlighting your skills and experience.
 Include relevant education, training, volunteering, internships, hobbies, or side projects.

-Temporary or part-time work can also help build up your recent work experience and demonstrate your reliability and commitment to sobriety.
+Don’t be discouraged if you can’t find full-time work right away.
+Temporary or part-time work can help build up your recent work experience and demonstrate your reliability and commitment to sobriety.

 Low Self-Confidence